 Mist and fog will often reduce the color, details, and textures of objects to mere outlines.
 This is why misty images can often look dull, but this effect can also be used to introduce a lot of drama and contrast to the image.
 Just expose for the highlights and create pin-sharp dark silhouettes.
 Have a look at the surfers in this image, for example.

 Subjects with contrasting textures can also add a flair to your photos.
-For example, including rough edged cliffs or even boulders within the frame will emphasize the soft, watery texture of mist and fog, like in these photos by Engel and Christian Löhner:
+For example, including rough edged cliffs or even boulders within the frame will emphasize the soft, watery texture of mist and fog, like in this photo by Engel:

 Finally, a misty scene doesn’t need to be crammed with information.
 In fact, the best thing about mist and fog is that they force the photographer to use large areas of white space and embrace the delicate power of a minimalist aesthetic.
 A misty scene may even provide inspiration for a semi-abstract image.